• Skip to primary navigation

 Why are bubbles always round?

 Bubbles consist of a thin film of soapy water filled with air.
 When you blow a bubble, the film expands outward.
 The forces acting between the molecules of the bubble cause it to form the shape that encloses the most volume with the least surface area — a sphere.
-That is why all the shapes become a circle.
+That is why whatever shape you use for a bubble wand doesn’t change the end shape of the bubble.

 More bubble experiments for kids